meow-watermelon/tech-notes/google-drive-upload.md

 ## Prerequisites

-Okay, before moving on, the reader should have some basic knowledge to understand how OAuth2 authentication protocol works.
+Okay, before moving on, the reader should have some basic knowledge to understand how OAuth2 authorization protocol works.
 I won't explain it here because that's another big topic.
-Google Drive API only permits OAuth2 to grant authentication so do some homework is very necessary, Here's a good explanation [document](https://developers.google.com/identity/protocols/oauth2).
+Google Drive API only permits OAuth2 to grant authorization so do some homework is very necessary, Here's a good explanation [document](https://developers.google.com/identity/protocols/oauth2).

 Also, it is important to understand the *SCOPE* concept in Google Drive API.
 Here's the [document](https://developers.google.com/drive/api/v3/about-auth).